ctechfilmuniversity/lecture_eidp/02_scripts/itc_ws2021_04_flow_script.md

 }
 ```

+By filling these functions with code, we are defining what happens when the commands are called, hence, we define their **functionality**.

 But when are we actually calling these commands?
-Well, p5 takes care of calling these commands for us.
-But we need to define what happens when the commands are called, hence, we need to define their **functionality**.
+Well, in this specific case p5 takes care of calling these commands for us.

 ## Functions